YahyaBeguare/DEFI-Smart-Contracts/README.md

 For detailed documentation, see [ERC721.md](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).

-#### + Advanced NFTs
+#### + Advanced NFTs Contracts

 **MyCollection.sol**
 MyCollection is an ERC-721 NFT contract that allows the owner to mint and burn tokens, while managing per-token metadata via URI storage.
 The contract is pausable, meaning token transfers and modifications (minting/burning) can be temporarily halted.
 It also stores a collection-level metadata URI to represent the overall collection.
+And it uses the openzeppelin implementation for a better security .

 ## Deployment